 - 31.8% want both more responsiveness and more empathy.

-Considering the trying times we’re living in, your team must understand that a bit of empathy goes a long way for customers who are trying their best to navigate these unprecedented circumstances.
+Considering the trying times we’re living in, your customer service representatives must understand that a bit of empathy goes a long way for customers who are trying their best to navigate these unprecedented circumstances.

 People are struggling with the stress and anxiety of losing their jobs and figuring out how to pay their rent or mortgage.
 Others have lost loved ones, and the last thing anyone needs is a poor customer service experience.